Who is responsible for repairs?

-If you’re unsure where the responsibility lies for a particular job, please contact the Homeownership team who will be able to help.
+If you’re unsure where the responsibility lies for a particular job, please contact the Asset Team who will be able to help.

 What do I do if I want to make any changes to the property?

-Any changes to a leasehold or shared ownership property have to be approved by our Homeownership Team.
+Any changes to a leasehold or shared ownership property have to be approved by our Asset Team.
 Please follow this link for information on alterations and improvements

 What do I do if I want to move?

 Leaseholders are able to sell their property freely on the open market.
 Most estate agents would prefer at least 75 years on the lease, so please check how many years are left on your lease before you sell.

 If you’re a shared owner and you’d like to sell your share in the property, your contract with us states that you have to come to us first before putting your share up for sale on the open market.
 Housing Solutions have to advertise your property for the first 6-8 weeks, if in this time we cannot find you a purchaser you are then free to put your share onto the open market.
 Please contact Bethan.firstname.lastname@example.org

 Leaseholders are able to sublet their property to a tenant however they must inform the Homeownership team and give us an up to date contact address and number in case we need to contact you in the future.
 Please note as a landlord you are required by law to ensure your property has an up to date gas safety certificate .

 It is also you’re responsibility to deal with any Anti-social behaviour caused by your tenant which may affect their neighbours.